AAP / AMI

 Useful informations

-List of projects funded
+List of laureate projects

 AddiBugs – Role of the intestinal microbiota in alcohol dependence: from microbiomic signatures to metabolic and neuronal mechanisms